Toshiyuki Moriuchi: Shogi professional

 In 1987, Moriuchi won his first professional shogi tournament when he defeated Hiroyuki Iida 2 games to none to win the 18th Shinjin-Ō, but was unable to repeat as champion the following year when he lost the 19th Shinjin-Ō to Habu 2 games to none in the first match between the two as professionals.
 Moriuchi would, however, win the tournament again in 1991 (against Taku Morishita, 2–0) and 1993 (against Yasumitsu Satō, 2–1).

-In 1988, Moriuchi defeated then Meijin Koji Tanigawa 2 games to 1 to win the 7th All Nihon Pro.
-The victory was a much discussed through the year in professional shogi circles because Moriuch ranked 4-dan at the time had defeated the reigning Meijin in a match.
+In 1988, Moriuchi defeated then Meijin Kōji Tanigawa 2 games to 1 to win the 7th All Nihon Pro.
+The victory was much discussed through the year in professional shogi circles because Moriuchi ranked 4-dan at the time had defeated the reigning Meijin in a match.
 Tanigawa would get his chance for revenge against Moriuchi in 19th All Nihon Pro Tournament final in 2000, but was defeated 3 games to 2.

 Moriuchi's first appearance in a major title match was the 54th Meijin Match in June 1996.
 Moriuchi was promoted to the Class A League for the first time in 1995 and went on to win the league in his first season with a 7–2 record to advance to the title match against Habu.
 Although both players were the same age and had been rivals since elementary school, Habu was much more establish as a professional and was also a 7-crown title holder (i.e., simultaneously held all seven major titles) at the time.
 Moriuchi ended up losing the matchi 4–1.

 Moriuchi became the fifteenth shogi professional to win 800 official games when he defeated Yoshiharu Habu in Game 2 of 69th Meijin title match on April 21, 2011.

 In March 2017, Moriuchi voluntarily declared himself as a free class player, thus leaving the Meijin tournament league.

 On February 20, 2025, Moriuchi became the eleventh professional to win 1000 official games.
 The announced that next day that Moriuchi would receive the "Special Shogi Honor Award" for this achievement.
 His career record at the time of the victory was 1000 wins and 636 losses for a winning percentage of 0.611.

+On December 7, 2025, Moriuchi defeated to win the 3rd Tatsujin Tournament; it was his first time winning the tournament and his first tournament championship in ten years.